Let’s be brutally honest here, we don’t know how to sell a business for 5 figures, let alone 7 figures…

 We have decided to focus on building a system that is as automated and documented as possible, which will help us when the time comes to find a buyer, retain knowledge through staff turnover (although we plan on zero attrition) and to drive profitability.

-Each major process within the Virtual Valley system will have an attributed Working Procedure, you can download our template here:
+Each major process within the Virtual Valley system will have an attributed Working Procedure.

 50 GUEST BLOG POSTS